beta-j/TryHackMe-Rooms/The Return of the Yeti.md

 Please specify a dictionary (option -w).
 ```

-That's great - from just one (very short) command we already have the answer to teh first question.
+That's great - from just one (very short) command we already have the answer to the first question.
 The name of the WiFi network is **`FreeWifiBFC`**.

 #